-AT last I have found a serial story worth listening to, for it has something greater to impart than a sigh, a sob and a happy ending.
-The characters in this story are authentic, and the huge tasks assigned them make their lives interesting; their accomplishments rendering them poble; their fruities making them their accomplishments rendering them noble; their frailties making them human.
-The drama is both touching and easily conceivable, for this story is based on a best seller that has never been out-sold.
-It is, The Light Of The World-The Story of the Bible.

--Dessie T. Anderson, Jackson, Kentucky. tucky.
+FIRST PRIZE A BEST SELLER T last I have found a serial story worth listening to, for it has something greater to impart than a sigh, a sob and a happy ending.
+The characters in this story are authentic, and the huge tasks assigned them make their lives interesting; their accomplishments rendering them noble; their frailties making them human.
+The drama is both touching and easily conceivable, for this story is based on a best seller that has never the based on the story is based on the story is based on a best seller that has never the based on the story in the story is based on the story is based on the story in the story is a story in the story in t been out-sold.
+It is, The Light Of The World-The Story of the Bible. -Dessie T. Anderson, Jackson, Kentucky.

-SECOND PRIZE

-WHEN IT'S PIANO-PRACTICE TIME
+SECOND PRIZE WHEN IT'S PIANO-PRACTICE TIME